What Should Your Team Members Do During a Trade Show?

 This exercise not only helps you iron out any problems in your sales or presentation scripts — it also helps each member of your team feel more comfortable in their role, reducing nervousness and anxiety on the day of the event.

-Remember, trade show exhibits are events, just like a show or musical performance.
+Remember, trade show display are events, just like a show or musical performance.
 The more you and your team practice, the more comfortable you’ll feel “on stage” in front of attendees, helping you deliver a better performance and produce better results.

 Set objectives and incentives to inspire optimal performance